cosmos/cosmos-sdk/rust/DESIGN.md

 * message selectors do not need to be globally unique, just unique to an account.
 This could be used in a rare cases to disambiguate a collision
 * the resolved account ID can be used to authenticate hook callbacks. i.e. if I want to implement a bank `OnReceive` hook, I can authenticate that the real "bank" is the caller of the hook because I know its account ID.

+Thinking most generally, there will probably always be a case for 2) **Build-time Config** because some developers will always want to build handlers related to other existing accounts whether or not those are considered "first-class" modules or not.
+So the simplest starting point is probably to support **Build-time Config** first, which requires no changes at the hypervisor layer, and see how far that gets us.

 ## Handler IDs